nathantippy/Pronghorn-1/docs/_docs/quick-start-guide.md

 mvn install
 ```

 If all goes well, your Pronghorn project is now ready.
-Open up your project folder in your favorite IDE and start coding.
+Open up your project folder in your favorite IDE and start coding.]

+If you would like to re-build PronghornRanch, please see [here](#building-custom-pronghornranch).

 ## Working with the Sample Project
 Your newly generated project now contains a basic Pronghorn example and its source code.
 The example takes in a file by argument, creates a new graph, populates this graph with pipes and stages required to read, duplicate, and output the file, enables telemetry, and starts the default scheduler.